KarrimorRifle/SCC230-GroupProject/app/backend/python/app/routes/hub/schedule/README.md

 -	(string)ScheduleName – Name of schedule
 -   (string)HubID - Unique ID of hub schedule is in
 -	(small int)IsActive – Holds value 0 or 1 representing active status of schedule
--	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users (Does Nothing Yet)
+-	(small int)IsPublic - Holds value 0 or 1 representing if schedule is public to all users
+-   (string)CopyFrom - Holds ID of original creator of schedule template, NULL if current Author is original creator.
 -	(int)Rating – Rating given by other users, NULL if IsPublic is 0 and was never 1
 -	(dict[])Code – List of function blocks that make up the code for specified schedule
 -	(dict)Trigger – Dictionary of DeviceIDs as keys paired with string of array holding data